-This section describes how to download the Upload Tool and setup the common configuration files to use the tool.
+Upload Tool is a downloadable standalone utility that enables you to upload data from your local databases and other applications behind firewall into Zoho Analytics.
+This section describes how to setup the Upload Tool and the common configuration files to use the tool.

 Zoho Analytics Upload Tool can be downloaded from the below URLs.
 The tool is supported in Windows, Linux and Mac operating systems.

 Mac users need to define the following settings in the setEnv.sh file of the Upload Tool's "/bin" folder.
 The upload tool that you download will the same as that of the Linux version, but you need to make the following given changes before using the tool.

 - After you unzip the Upload Tool files, open a terminal/command-line and change the directory to/bin.

 - Type the following command at the command prompt.

 - Copy the java location returned by your system.